 1. ECHDO can be dissolved by a decision of the General Assembly.
 The provisions of Article 16 apply.

 2. In the event of a dissolution with liquidation, ECHDO will continue to exist after dissolution to the extent necessary for the liquidation of its assets.
 Documents and announcements sent by ECHDO must contain the words: "in liquidation".

 3. The officers are the liquidators of ECHDO’s assets.
 They continue to be subject to the provisions concerning the appointment, suspension, dismissal and supervision of the officers.
 During liquidation the other provisions of the Statutes also remain in force as far as possible.

 4. The credit balance after liquidation will be used for those purposes to be determined by the General Assembly, which are in keeping with the objects of ECHDO.

-5. Individual Members of the Board will not be held fiscally responsible and will be covered by titles of the Insurance Policy governing ECHDO.
+5. Individual Board Members will not be held fiscally responsible and will be covered by titles of the Insurance Policy governing ECHDO.".